Click Here for Our Recommended Antivirus for Your Device

 1. His mother is an intellectual.

-In the first sentence, intellectual is an adjective (showing the mother’s quality).
+In the first sentence, the intellectual is an adjective (showing the mother’s quality).
 The word intellectual is a noun in the second sentence.

 Main Differences Between Intelligent and Intellectual